 Czerny Op 299 #40, 3 Versions

-As with other of Czerny’s 2/4 pieces with triplet figuration #40 can easily be recast in 6/8.
-Passages where Czerny changes his 16th note figure to a “neighbor” pattern (eg mm 5-8, mm 13 ff) should be underpinned with a LH accompaniment that keeps the 6/8 meter clear.
+As with other of Czerny’s 2/4 pieces with triplet figuration #40 can easily be recast in 6/8 by re-beaming and re-accenting, and it makes a delightful petit allegro for centre.
+Passages where Czerny changes his 16th note figure to a “neighbor” pattern (eg mm 5-8, mm 13...) should be underpinned with a LH accompaniment that keeps the 6/8 meter clear.

-This is a reimagining (using DAW software) of #40 as a fast saltarello (or, loosely, a tarantella).
+This is a reimagining of #40 as a saltarello in the spirit of the opening movement of Mendelssohn's "Italian" Symphony.
+It was relized with DAW software for multiple players.
 I use all of Czerny’s material to create a piece extended for centre use.
 I’ve brought the tempo up from Versions 1 and 2 (though still well under Czerny’s).
-The principle devices are the dotting of Czerny’s triplets for, alternately, saltarello and tarantella rhythms, and the recasting of Czerny’s long-note melodic material as typical Italian melodic gestures.
+The principle devices are the dotting of Czerny’s triplets for, alternately, saltarello and tarantella rhythms, and the interpolation of typical Italian melodic gestures and quotations.